 BAGHDAD – The Latest on anti-government protests in Iraq (all times local):

-The security and medical officials spoke on condition of anonymity in line with regulations.
+Officials say, separately, a Katyusha rocket exploded in an empty lot inside the heavily fortified Green Zone in Baghdad.
+The officials spoke on condition of anonymity in line with regulations.

 At least 400 protesters have been killed since Oct.1, when thousands of Iraqis took to the streets to decry corruption and poor services.

 — By Murtada Faraj.

 Celebrations have erupted in Iraq’s Tahrir Square, where anti-government protesters have been camped out for nearly two months following an announcement by the Iraqi premier that he would be resigning.

 The square in central Baghdad has been the epicenter of protests that began Oct.
 17 to decry corruption, poor services and lack of jobs.

 Shortly after Prime Minister Adel Abdul-Mahdi announced his intention to resign Friday, protesters in Tahrir broke out in song and dance in celebration.